Course Outline

 Details of early feedback on progress

-In the first 4 weeks of the semester, students prepare policies and practice guides for the conduct of a Law firm, which are to inform the assessment.
+In the first 4 weeks of the trimester, students prepare policies and practice guides for the conduct of a Law firm, which are to inform the assessment.
 Those policies and practice guides will be peer reviewed and formative feedback provided by the tutor, as to their adequacy and the progress of your understanding and learning.

 Assessment tasks